Q&A: Published responses to our user's credit card and travel money questions

 - Should I use a credit card with complimentary travel insurance or organise separate travel insurance?

 Both complimentary and individual travel insurance pose potential benefits and savings.
 However, it is your unique financial circumstance that will determine which option is right for you.
+The differences between credit card complimentary travel insurance and separate travel insurance include the period of cover, excess for claims and the terms for claim eligibility.

 Some cards are better to use than others when overseas and fees and charges will vary depending on how you use you card.
+Watch out for the following:

 - ATM purchases.
 If you're using your card to withdraw from an overseas ATM, you could incur the cash advance interest rate, cash advance fee, international ATM fee, local ATM fee and cross currency conversion fee.
 These charges vary depending on the card and the ATM you use.